-Day 6 - Cu Chi Tunnels & Tay Ninh.
+Day 7 - Saigon, Long Tan OR Cu Chi Tunnels.
 Visit the Cu Chi Tunnels which were constructed during the Vietnam War by resistance fighters.
-From here travel to Tay Ninh to see Tay Ninh Holy See, a temple of the Cao Dai faith

-Day 7 - Embark AmaLotus.
+Day 8 - Saigon, Embark AmaLotus.
 A morning at leisure before embarking AmaLotus for your Mekong River cruise

-Day 8 - Cai Be & Vinh Long.
+Day 9 - Cai Be & Sa Dec.
 Visit the floating market at Cai Be, see the colonial buildings and French Gothic Cathedral.
 The afternoon is spent in Sa Dec to enjoy a boat ride and visit a colourful and ornate Cao Dai Temple.

 Day 10 - Tan Chau, Evergreen Island, Border Crossing.
 Take a small-boat journey along the tiny tributaries that snake around Tan Chau today, then tour the town of Tan Chau by rickshaw before crossing into Cambodia

 Day 11 - Phnom Penh.
 See the Silver Pagoda and Royal Palace on a city tour.
 Visit the humbling Killing Fields and Genocide Museum on the site of Security Prison 21